stijn-geerits/Qwirkle/README.md

 # Getting started
 Windows:
 * Dowload the newest version of python on: https://www.python.org/downloads/
-* Install pygame by entering "pip install pygame" in to cmd.
+* Install pygame by entering "pip install pygame" in to the cmd.
 * Download this repository as a zip and exrtact the zip in a chosen folder.
-* Locate your cmd to this folder en enter "python qwirkle.py".
+* Locate your cmd to that folder en enter "python qwirkle.py".

 Mac OS:
 * Tekst